 WOODLAND PARK, NJ - The Woodland Park Mayor and Council are once again sponsoring the annual Easter basket drive.

-Materials to make Easter baskets for less fortunate children in the area are being collected at the Woodland Park Borough Hall, 5 Brophy Lane, and the Alfred Baumann Library, 7 Brophy Lane, and at local schools, by March 23.
+Materials to make Easter baskets for less fortunate children in the area are being collected at Woodland Park Borough Hall, 5 Brophy Lane, the Alfred Baumann Library, 7 Brophy Lane, and at the local schools, by April 3.

-The volunteers create anywhere between 2,000 and 3,000 a year.
-The baskets are given to children of all ages from infant to 17 throughout North Jersey.
+By Easter, volunteers will have created over 3,000 baskets, which are given to less fortunate children of all ages throughout North Jersey.
 The group has partnered with Five Below stores in the area to accept store purchased donations at the registers as well.
 Those interested can make donations of items at the register, and the stores hold the items for volunteers to pick up.
 The closest Five Below store is in Wayne at 76 Willowbrook Blvd., in the Wayne Towne Center.

-Items sought for the baskets include grass, baskets, basket bags, and ribbon as well as candy, small toys, diapers, school supplies, etc.
+Needed items include baskets, basket grass, basket bags, ribbon, candy, chocolate bunnies, small toys, diapers, school supplies, etc.

 Cash donations can be made by sending a check payable to Maria Kouloularis to The Borough of Woodland Park, 5 Brophy Lane, Woodland Park, Attn: Recreation Department.
 Anyone wishing to volunteer can contact Maria at 973-865-4852.